 Capacity Building Program

 The GenderPro Capacity Building Program is a first-of-its-kind course designed to educate international development professionals on the best approaches to improve the lives of women and girls around the world.
-The course consists of about 30 hours of facilitated online learning over 14 weeks, an applied practicum focused on a work deliverable, and a one-week residential course in Washington, D.C.
-Each participant will select one of two sector-specific tracks — Public Health or Social Development.
-The total cost of the course is $4500 ($2000 for the online portion, and $2500 for the one week in residence which does not include the cost of travel and lodging).
+The course consists of about an hour and a half of work per week over about four months and an applied practicum focused on a work deliverable.
+The total cost of the course is $2500.
 Payment will be due after acceptance to the course, but before the course begins.

 Participants in this applied program will learn to: